ctechfilmuniversity/lecture_ss23_procedural_generation_and_simulation/assignments/mircea/03/pgs_ss23_03_mircea.md

 Please summarize your personal learnings (text or bullet points - whatever you prefer).
 What was challenging for you in this session?
 How did you challenge yourself?

+- The session was super helpful in getting a grip on how shaders do their thing and what's going on with all those functions happening "backstage".
+HOWEVER, trying to make cool designs without being a math genious - tough!
+Looking at code feels like trying to solve a super tricky puzzle and writing the code myself, I can't imagine, it's like staring at a blank canvas - where do you even start?

+- However, I found it easier to start with an existing piece of code, add a bit of my own "magic" to it, and even if the result might not be a work of art, it's cool to see it happen.
+- I hope I can dedicate more time for getting a grip over GLSL in the future.

 *Submission:* Text in your `pgs_ss23_03_lastname.md` file.

 ---